awsdocs/amazon-workmail-administration-guide/doc_source/manage-devices.md

 1. Open the Amazon WorkMail console at [https://console\.aws\.amazon\.com/workmail/](https://console.aws.amazon.com/workmail/)\.

-1. If necessary, change the region\.
-From the navigation bar, select the region that meets your needs\.
+1. If necessary, change the AWS Region\.
+From the navigation bar, select the Region that meets your needs\.
 For more information, see [Regions and endpoints](http://docs.aws.amazon.com/general/latest/gr/index.html?rande.html) in the *Amazon Web Services General Reference*\.

-1. On the **Organizations** screen, in the list of organizations, select your organization's alias\.
+1. For **Organizations**, choose the name of your organization\.

 1. In the navigation pane, choose **Users**, select the user with the device to view, and choose **Mobile**\.